lexas-f-utokyo/lexas-tmp/README.md

 1. Run "2.sentence_segmentation.py" to perform sentence segmentation with scispacy.
 2. The output file will be saved in data/result_sections_segmentation.txt

-### 3. Extracting the sentences descibing gene-related experiments
+### 3. Extracting the sentences describing gene-related experiments

 Extract sentences containing at least one gene and one method using the manually created experiment list (data/experiment_list.txt) and the human gene term list provided by HGNC.